 Included with this wonderful manuscript are records from Jonathan Baker's Family Bible.

-Letter written to Mary Frances Brownell (Phelps) by John Randolph Baker,
+Letter written to Mary Frances Brownell (Phelps) by John Randolph Baker, her grandfather

-and loaned to her cousin, Bethel Baker Thoennes, September 28, 2000
+Property of Mrs. S. C. Hollister.
+Entered from a typescript of the original, in the possession of Ann Baker Phillips, and loaned to her cousin, Bethel Baker Thoennes, September 28, 2000

 The Bakers and the Burrs